nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 * Targeted attacks
 * Weaponizations of mobile threats

-In the [Case Studies](../case-studies/README.md) chapter we will provide deeper examination of real world mobile attackes.
+In the [Case Studies](../case-studies/README.md) chapter we will provide deeper examination of real world mobile attacks.
 However, it is useful to provide quick examples of mobile attacks in each category.

 #### Mobile Malware

-Mobile malware is the most common form of mobile attacks, in particualr because they are far easier to identify by examining mobile apps.
+Mobile malware is the most common form of mobile attacks, in particular because they are far easier to identify by examining mobile apps.
 While all mobile attacks are undesirable, mobile malware is the most benign of the categories listed above.
 We will provide an example of malware on both iOS and Android.

 ##### Apple iOS XCodeGhost attack

-In late 2015, researchers from Palo Alto uncovered modified versions of XCode, the development environment for iOS, avaiavle on multiple websites in China.
+In late 2015, researchers from Palo Alto uncovered modified versions of XCode, the development environment for iOS, available on multiple websites in China.
 XCode is a large download and developers in China would often choose cached versions of XCode hosted in China to improve download times.

-Attackers sezied this opportunity and modified XCode so that when developers complied and ultimately deployed thier applications to the App Store, malicious code was automatically included in the applications.
+Attackers siezed this opportunity and modified XCode so that when developers compiled and ultimately deployed thier applications to the App Store, malicious code was automatically included in the applications.
 The malicious code would exfiltrate private data from the iOS devices after the app was installed and run.

 Apple identified the affected applications and immediately removed them from the App Store.
 They published the list of apps on their website and worked closely with the developers to ensure a new version was pushed to the App Store quickly.
-Some of the apps extremely popular and the full impact of the attack is likley not yet understood.
+Some of the apps are extremely popular and the full impact of the attack is likley not yet understood.

 ##### Android YYY Malware